Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 \section{Verification \emph{via} Magic-Blindness}

-In this section, we use the previous constructions and results to tackle the verification of any $\BQP$ quantum computation with error $\bqp$ in the Clifford + MSI model.
-We will first define the Verified Delegated Quantum Computation Resource \ref{resource:verification}.
-It captures mathematically the verifiability property of a delegated quantum computation, \emph{i.e} it is secure by design: it explicitly models the fact that the Server may either behave honestly or decide to cheat.
-Also, it can be noted that it leaks the leaks the Clifford structure of the computation to the Server, showcasing once again that blindness of the entire circuit is not a requirement.
-When the Server is honest, it outputs the correct output decision $z^\star\in \{0,1\}$.
-Indeed, by definition of $\BQP$, there exists a constant $\bqp < \tfrac12$ such that the output bit $z$ obtained by measuring $C(\rho)$ satisfies \( \Pr[z = z^\star] \ge 1 - \bqp . \) Hence, the output of $C$ is a biased random variable toward the correct decision.
+In this section, we use the previous constructions and results to tackle the verification of any $\BQP$ quantum computation on $n$ qubits with inherent error $\bqp$.
+Throughout this section, we consider that $C$ is expressed in the Clifford+MSI model with $t$ state injection layers.
+Namely, with the convention introduced in preliminaries \ref{subsection:prelims:QC}, $C$ is a $(n,t)$-Clifford+MSI computation. \paragraph{Description of the Ideal Resource.} We will first define the Verified Delegated Quantum Computation Resource~\ref{resource:verification}.
+It captures mathematically the verifiability property of a delegated quantum computation, \emph{i.e.}, it is secure by design.
+It explicitly models the fact that the Server either behaves honestly or forces an abort, but cannot corrupt the result of an accepted computation.
+Notably, the resource leaks the Clifford structure of the computation to the Server, showcasing that blindness of the entire circuit is not a requirement.
+When the Server is honest, the resource outputs the correct decision bit $z^\star \in \{0,1\}$ for the language $L$.
+By our definition of $\BQP$, the first measurement outcome $y$ of the computation $C(\ket{\x})$ satisfies: \( \Pr[y = z^\star] \ge 1 - c . \)

-\begin{resourcee} \end{resourcee} Then, we will design a protocol to construct it and show that the construction error is negligible.
-The chosen design will follow the template of other trap based protocols consisting of interleaving computation and test rounds, while delegating them to the Server in a blind way using the previously introduced Magic-Blind Delegated QC Protocol \ref{protocol:mblind_DQC}.
-This will ensure that the behavior of the Server on computation rounds can be effectively deduced from what is observed on the test rounds.
+\begin{resourcee} \end{resourcee} \paragraph{Rationale of the Protocol.} The chosen design will follow the template of other trap-based protocols consisting of interleaving computation and test rounds, while delegating them to the Server in a blind way using the previously introduced Magic-Blind Delegated QC Protocol~\ref{protocol:mblind_DQC}.
+This will ensure that the honesty of the Server can be effectively deduced from what is observed on the test rounds alone.

+\paragraph{Tolerance to a constant amount of circuit-level noise.} We also show that the protocol remains relevant in the presence of a constant amount of circuit-level Server-side noise.
+It also naturally accounts for certain forms of Client-side noise, namely those that can be equivalently interpreted as occurring on the Server side (see the proof of robustness).
+The noise is modeled by an error rate $p_{err}<1/2$ quantifying the probability that an honest run produces an incorrect result (other than because of the $\BQP$ error)—the same noise model considered in other robust verification protocols \cite{LMKO21verifying,BN25noise}.
+We provide an upper bound for the tolerated values of $p_{err}$.